All Hail the Centrists

 The Silent Majority

 Knowing their own fallibility, Moderates tend to be less firm in their convictions and appear less confident.
-No one votes for a politician who tell the truth, they vote for people who confidently reaffirm their own biases.
+No one votes for a politician who tells the truth, they vote for people who confidently reaffirm their own biases.
 Further, politicians don’t covet the Moderate vote because moderate voters are unmotivated.
 Lacking extreme passion and conviction, they are less likely to vote in primaries.

 The media ignores them as well.
 Moderates don’t garner attention because they don’t shock you.
 They bore you with detailed analysis and nuanced debate.
 Such is not suited for a population with an attention span of 140 characters or an evening news soundbite.